 My version of potato bread is a spin on an Italian bread laden with mashed/pureed potatoes.
 In taking cues from my approach to making gnocchi, I like to roast the potatoes, as opposed to boiling them.
 I find this gives the potatoes a nice color and texture, plus, it helps dry the flesh out preventing unwanted water absorption that could later be released into the dough.

 Potato and rosemary are a classic pairing but you could substitute the rosemary for another spice such as thyme (which is what I tried for my first few attempts seen below), or omit it entirely for a cleaner, more potato forward flavor.
 Speaking of rosemary, I find not all rosemary plants produce the same level of potency in their leaves.
 Some plants, like mine, are quite pungent and strong while others are simply not.
 Start with the recommended 1% rosemary and scale up/down to suit your taste after you try the first bake.
 As with my previous polenta sourdough with rosemary, I like to keep the spice light so it doesn’t obscure the other flavors throughout.

 I chose to puree the potatoes in my blender for a smooth consistency (and a few chunks) but you could also dice the potatoes if you’d like to have bits of potato very evident in the crumb.
-Additionally, you could wash the potatoes and leave the skin on for additional texture and interest.
+Additionally, you could wash the potatoes and leave the skin on for added texture and interest.

 |Total Dough Weight||2050 grams|